 Urinary Incontinence or UI is basically a loss of bladder control.
 It is a common problem found in women wherein unintentional loss of urine can be occasional or serious, caused by various factors.
 UI can be treated with a number of treatments depending upon its causes and severity.

 Urinary Incontinence (UI) is the involuntary or unintentional leakage of urine.
-It is a common and
+It is a common and treatable

-a sudden and uncontrollable urge to urinate.
+uncontrollable urge to urinate.

 The following are the factors that increase the risk of developing urinary incontinence -